Skip to main content

 Testing Before Adding

-1. Add bundle with Workspace scope first
+1. Add the MCP server with Workspace scope first

 2. Test in one project